sanket1903/Resume-Builder-System/README.md

 # Technologies Used:

 HTML5, CSS3 for structure and styling.

-JavaScript for interactive and dynamic features.
+JavaScript and JQuery for interactive and dynamic features.
-Backend technology (optional) for user data storage and retrieval.

 # Project Outcome:

 The Education-themed Resume Builder System empowers users to create polished and compelling resumes tailored specifically for the education sector.
 Its user-friendly interface and theme customization options make it a valuable tool for students, educators, and professionals looking to showcase their academic and professional achievements effectively.